shenxianpeng/blog/.github/ISSUE_TEMPLATE/feedback-template.md

 ---
-name: Feedback template
+name: Issue template
 about: Any feedback or issue reported
-title: 'Feedback: '
+title:
 labels: feedback
 assignees: ''

 ---

-[Enter feedback/issue here]
+[Enter feedback or issue here]

 ---